Motown: Detroit: 1959–1972

 Early Tamla/Motown artists included Mable John, Eddie Holland and Mary Wells.
 "Shop Around", the Miracles' first number 1 R&B hit, peaked at number two on the Billboard Hot 100 in 1960.
 It was Tamla's first million-selling record.
 On April 14, 1960, Motown and Tamla Records merged into a new company called Motown Record Corporation.
-A year later, the Marvelettes scored Tamla's first US number-one pop hit, "Please Mr. Postman".
+A year later, the Marvelettes scored Tamla's first US number-one hit, "Please Mr. Postman".
 By the mid-1960s, the company, with the help of songwriters and producers such as Robinson, A&R chief William "Mickey" Stevenson, Brian Holland, Lamont Dozier, and Norman Whitfield, had become a major force in the music industry.

 From 1961 to 1971, Motown had 110 top 10 hits.
 Top artists on the Motown label during that period included the Supremes (initially including Diana Ross), the Four Tops, and the Jackson 5, while Stevie Wonder, Marvin Gaye, the Marvelettes, and the Miracles had hits on the Tamla label.
 The company operated several labels in addition to the Tamla and Motown imprints.
 A third label, which Gordy named after himself (though it was originally called "Miracle") featured the Temptations, the Contours, Edwin Starr, and Martha and the Vandellas.
 A fourth, V.I.P., released recordings by the Velvelettes, the Spinners, the Monitors, and Chris Clark.

 A fifth label, Soul, featured Jr. Walker & the All Stars, Jimmy Ruffin, Shorty Long, the Originals, and Gladys Knight & the Pips (who had found success before joining Motown, as "The Pips" on Vee-Jay).
-Many more Motown-owned labels released recordings in other genres, including Workshop Jazz (jazz) Earl Washington Reflections and Earl Washington's All Stars, Mel-o-dy (country, although it was originally an R&B label), and Rare Earth, which featured the band Rare Earth themselves.
+Many more Motown-owned labels released recordings in other genres, including Workshop Jazz (jazz) Earl Washington Reflections and Earl Washington's All Stars, Mel-o-dy (country, although it was originally an R&B label), and Rare Earth, whose acts, including the eponymous band, explored blues-oriented and progressive rock styles.
 Under the slogan "The Sound of Young America", Motown's acts were enjoying widespread popularity among black and white audiences alike.

 Smokey Robinson said of Motown's cultural impact: